Dtar380/VideoService/README.md

 3. **You're good to go**

 ## :memo: Working On
-Im currently working on the search engine [file is **search_engine.py**]<br>
+Im currently working on the VideoService library [file is **__main__.py**]<br>
 As there hasn't been a deploy yet, Im not trying to find bugs, Im just coding and testing

 When I finish the 3.12 version I'll first give support for older python versions (Probably up to 3.8)<br>
-Im also thinking about adding a PlayLists/Series support, but that will be seen when I deploy the library.
+Im also thinking about adding a PlayLists/Series support, but that will be seen when I deploy the library.<br>
+A Languages API will also be released to make it easier to have language support, instead of having the dictionaries in your own server

 ## :clipboard: Documentation
 Here is an extensive documentation of how VideoService library works and how to use it.